ppad-tech/secp256k1/README.md

   std dev              584.2 ns   (496.4 ns ..
 689.3 ns)
 ```

-Though we target firm guarantees of constant-time execution, take
+Though we rigorously target constant-time execution, take reasonable
-reasonable security precautions as appropriate.
+security precautions as appropriate.
 You shouldn't deploy the
 implementations within in any situation where they could easily be used
 as an oracle to construct a [timing attack][timea], and you shouldn't
 give sophisticated malicious actors [access to your computer][flurl].